ray-project/ray/doc/source/deploy-on-kubernetes.rst

 provided ``ray-cluster.yaml`` file will start 3 worker nodes).
 In the example Kubernetes configuration, this is implemented as:

-- A ``ray-head`` `Kubernetes Service`_ that enables the worker nodes to discover the head node when they start up.
+- A ``ray-head`` `Kubernetes Service`_ that enables the worker nodes to discover the location of the head node on start up.
 - A ``ray-head`` `Kubernetes Deployment`_ that backs the ``ray-head`` Service with a single head node pod (replica).
-- A ``ray-worker`` `Kubernetes Deployment`_ with multiple worker node pods (replicas) that connect to the ``ray-head`` pod using the ``ray-head`` Service..
+- A ``ray-worker`` `Kubernetes Deployment`_ with multiple worker node pods (replicas) that connect to the ``ray-head`` pod using the ``ray-head`` Service.

 Note that because the head and worker nodes are Deployments, Kubernetes will automatically restart pods that crash to maintain the correct number of replicas.

-- If a worker node goes down, a replacement pod will be started and it should join the cluster normally.
+- If a worker node goes down, a replacement pod will be started and joined to the cluster.
-- If the head node goes down, it will be restarted and effectively start a new cluster.
-Worker nodes that were connected to the old head node will crash due to losing connection to the original head node, and will subsequently be restarted and connect to the new head node.
+- If the head node goes down, it will be restarted.
+This will start a new Ray cluster.
+Worker nodes that were connected to the old head node will crash and be restarted, connecting to the new head node when they come back up.

 Try deploying a cluster with the provided Kubernetes config by running the following command: